-REF -NR ACTIONS/IMPLEMENTATION TIME FRAME 7 Institute research to verify existing botany reports and assessments pertaining to the vegetation types that occur in the Paradyskloof NA.
-Once the vegetation has recovered to the extent that a reliable information can be gathered and conclusions can be drawn 8 Institute scheduled research and monitoring to determine the recurrence of species.
-Annually 9 Prevent the non-sustainable harvesting of plants used as traditional medicines dedicated training and education of local people, law enforcement and monitoring.
-Annualy.
-Efficiency of strategies to be audited
+REF -NR ACTIONS/IMPLEMENTATION TIME FRAME

+8 Institute research to verify existing botany reports and assessments pertaining to the Once the

+vegetation types that occur in the Paradyskloof NA. vegetation has

+recovered to the

+extent that a

+reliable information

+can be gathered

+and conclusions

+can be drawn

+9 Ground-truth and update the CBA status of all parts of the nature area in cooperation On availability of

+with Cape Nature and SANBI.
+Cape Nature and

+SANBI.

+10 Institute scheduled research and monitoring to determine the recurrence of species.
+Annually

+11 Prevent the non-sustainable harvesting of plants used as traditional medicines Annualy.
+Efficiency

+dedicated training and education of local people, law enforcement and monitoring. of strategies to be

+audited